saxenabhishek/ProGan/README.md

 This project is a reimplementation of the paper [Progressive Growing of GANs for Improved Quality, Stability, and Variation](https://arxiv.org/abs/1710.10196)  by Tero Karras, Timo Aila, Samuli Laine, Jaakko Lehtinen.
 Check out this [article](https://towardsdatascience.com/progan-how-nvidia-generated-images-of-unprecedented-quality-51c98ec2cbd2) for a recap on how GANs work and how progressive gans are different.

-This repository is developed like a python package, so it is easy to quickly start training on any dataset.
+This repository is developed like a python package, so it is easy to start training on any dataset quickly.
 Everything you need is an import away.
+The repo includes but is not limited to -

+* Growing models
+* Linearly Fading in layers
+* Pixel Normalisation
+* Minibatch Standard Deviation
+* Equalized Learning Rate
+* WGANGP and LSGAN loss funtions

 The trainer class gives you complete control over the hyperparameters and data monitoring.

 ```py
 '''